- potassium chloride

 Patient with renal impairment should receive lower doses.

-However, in any case, the dosage given under “general posology” should not be exceeded.
+In any case, the dosage given under “general posology” should not be exceeded.

 The administration is performed by intravenous route using sterile and non-pyrogenic equipment.